-Home > unspun 27 > Coordinating and controlling complex change
+Home > News & Views > Case Studies > Coordinating and controlling complex change

-With over 11,500 branches across the country and around 20 million customer visits a week, the Post Office is part of the fabric of people’s lives in the UK and is currently going through a significant business transformation.
-We have been working with its leadership team to coordinate and control this change to manage risks to delivery and help ensure the transformation is a success.
+With 12,000 branches across the country and over 20 million customer visits a week, the Post Office is part of the fabric of people’s lives in the UK and has recently been undertaking a significant business transformation.
+Berkeley worked with its leadership team to help them coordinate and control this transformation activity to help ensure the transformation was a success.

 "Given the scale of the transformation and the complexity of the changes the Post Office was facing, it was vital we strengthened our ability to manage this effectively.
 Berkeley brought the right levels of experience and challenge and just as importantly the right approach to engaging with the organisation and commitment to build internal capability."